ART VS Toxic Targeting.

 Painting is a recent diversion for me.
 I’m still learning every day.
 But I am completely grateful that this has come into my life.
 I’m in love with encaustic work and the process of painting with encaustic.

 I had a friend tell me once ‘The world smiles when you sing.”
 I think the world smiles when we fill our souls with the things that we love.
-We are all targeted occassionally, by those who feel the need to struggle with power.
-We need to take it upon ourselves to find that outlet which: strengthens our resolve, allows our Inner Child to be safe to express pain, joy or love and brings fulfillment to our lives.
+We are all targeted occasionally, by those who feel the need to struggle with power.
+We need to take it upon ourselves to find that outlet which: strengthens our resolve, allows our Inner Child to be safe to express pain, joy or love and brings fulfilment to our lives.

 I mean, it’s creativity that was the seed that brought us the creature comforts that we depend on today, right?

 Have you empowered your Inner Child today?

 Being true to my creativity fills my soul.
 What fills yours?